 Special Equipment: Scuba/Freediving gear

-When scuba or free diving, you will be able to see the remains of nine farm buildings, a bridge, a farm road, stone fences, a gate, and most importantly; a mesmerizing underwater forest consisting of bare apple trees, over a hundred years old, frozen in time.
+When scuba or free diving, you will be able to see the remains of nine farm buildings, two bridges, a farm road, stone fences, a gate, and most importantly; a mesmerizing underwater forest consisting of bare apple trees, over a hundred years old, frozen in time.

 Finding the lake is quite easy; You follow country road 655, between Hellesylt and Øye in Sunnmøre, or simply enter Lygnstøylsvatnet into google maps.
 You will pass several smaller lakes, but once you reach Lygnstøylen, you will see a plackard stating that this is the Lygnstøylsvatnet lake.
 Weather permitting, you might also be able to see some of the old farm buildings from the shore.
 There are a few parking spaces available by the lake.

 The visibility of the lake varies from crystal clear to murky, depending on how rainy the weather has been the previous days.
-The more rain, the more sediments are dragged into the lake from the mountains, worsening the visibility.
+The more rain, the more sediments are dragged into the lake from the mountains, making the visibility bad.

-We think that you are able to experience the most important features of Lygnstøylsvatnet in two (scuba) dives.
-Therefore, we have made suggestions for how you can perform these two dives; one longer dive at the south west end of the lake, and a shorter second dive at the north west side of the lake.
-Take a look at the map above to look at the main point of interest.
+We believe that you will be able to experience the most important features of Lygnstøylsvatnet in two (scuba) dives.
+Thus, we have made a suggestion as to how you can perform these two dives; one longer dive at the south west end of the lake, and a shorter second dive at the north west side of the lake.
+Take a look at the map above to look at the main points of interest.
 These are approximate placements, but they should be close enough to navigate by.
 If you don’t want to do scuba diving, it is also perfectly possible to have a nice free diving session at the lake, and we highly recommend this as well as scuba diving.

-Descend and start by swimming close to the fences you will see at the starting point.
+Descend, and start off by swimming close to the fences you will see from the starting point.
 Follow the fences a bit south, and you will arrive at the first bridge at about 5-6 meters depth.
 It is great fun to swim through it, but be careful not to kick up too much sediments, as this will possibly annoy the diver following behind you.

 After enjoying the forest you can swim northwest and arrive at the road.
 Continue towards north east to shallower waters, and you will find the old farms at 2-3 meters depths.
 This is a very nice place to perform your safety stop.
 Surface when you feel like it, and walk or swim back to the starting point.